-In the 2019 legislative session, the Colorado General Assemble gave Colorado landlords new legal challenges.
+The Colorado General Assemble keeps giving Colorado landlords new legal challenges.
 The new laws (3 are listed below) significantly impact rental property owners and highlight the continuing importance of hiring a licensed professional Property Manager.
 The three new laws highlight the six primary reasons investors and rental property owners hire Stars & Stripes Homes - Legal Protection, Advertising, Tenant Screen & Placement, Agent Interaction, Maintenance and Emergencies.

 HB-1118 (The Right to Cure Bill).
 This law became effective immediately upon the Governor’s signature on May 20, 2019.
 Since the real goal of proponents was not to postpone or delay evictions but to eliminate them, the bill should have been called the “Delay or Eliminate Eviction Act of 2019”.
 This law increases the rent demand period in Colorado from 3 to 10 days.
 The law accomplishes this by increasing the amount of time a non-paying tenant can occupy a rental before a landlord can commence eviction.